-We propose in this project to study the performances of two different pixelated LGAD designs (capacitivecoupled AC-LGAD and DC-coupled TI-LGAD), which aim at maximizing the fill factor, exploiting complementary techniques available in our laboratories such as Transient Current Technique (TCT) with an infrared laser, IV- CV (probe station) and Beta source measurements, as well as taking advantage of beam test facilities (CERN, MaMi, JLab) to determine achievable resolutions and to study the radiation hardness.
+We propose in this project to study the performances of two different pixelated LGAD designs (capacitive-coupled AC-LGAD and DC-coupled TI-LGAD), which aim at maximizing the fill factor, exploiting complementary techniques available in our laboratories such as Transient Current Technique (TCT) with an infrared laser, IV-CV (probe station) and Beta source measurements, as well as taking advantage of beam test facilities (CERN, MaMi, JLab) to determine the achievable resolutions and to study the radiation hardness.

-The participating institutes will share their expertise in LGADs: IJCLab coordinates the characterization of AC-LGAD sensors coupled to EICROC ASIC for ePIC far-forward detectors, LPNHE leverages the advancements achieved with thin planar sensors during the LHC tracker upgrade for the HL-LHC phase by incorporating an amplification layer into its latest sensor designs, and UZH is leading the development of TI-LGADs (DRD3 project).
+The participating institutes will share their expertise in LGADs: IJCLab coordinates the characterization of AC-LGAD sensors coupled to EICROC ASIC for ePIC far-forward detectors, LPNHE leverages the advancements achieved with thin planar sensors during the ATLAS ITk tracker upgrade for the HL-LHC phase by incorporating an amplification layer into its latest sensor designs, and UZH is leading the development of TI-LGADs (DRD3 project) and is deeply involved in the CMS tracker upgrade.